ac1ra/NUC7i3BNH-Hackintosh/README.md

 #### Installation

 Unfortuanely, my Intel NUC7i3BNH cannot read UEFI USB.
-I suspect what Intel includes new secures in new version bios (BIOS version **0070**).
+I suspect what Intel includes new protects in new version bios (BIOS version **0070**).
 Well, I suggest to choise other method.
-Running load put **F2** to BIOS and turn on **Built-in EFI Shell** in Boot.
-Put USB flash with Clover EFI and reboot.
+Loading put **F2** to BIOS and turn on **Built-in EFI Shell** in Boot.
+Put USB flash with Clover Bootloader and reboot.
 Turn F10 to get boot menu and choice **Built-in EFI Shell**.
 In EFI Shell input parition fs1: where USB with EFI:

 > cd fs1:\BOOT